Best Pruning Saws: Guide & Recommendations

 Of all the saws I’ve reviewed, I found three different types of blade locking mechanisms.
-The push button (Fiskars), the thumb toggle bar (Corona, Gardener’s Supply, Centurion, Troy-Bilt, A.M.
+The push button (Fiskars), the thumb lever (Corona, Gardener’s Supply, Centurion, Troy-Bilt, A.M.
 Leonard) and the swing lock (ARS).

 My favorite is the swing lock by ARS.
 I found it the most secure of all the saws.
 But depending upon which saw you buy, you’re stuck with that manufacturer’s design.
 Don’t get me wrong, they all do the job, I just prefer one over the others.

 Some of the saws lock the blade in both the open and closed position (Corona, Centurion, Fiskars, Troy-Bilt, A.M.
 Leonard).
 The rest (ARS, Gardener’s Supply) only lock the blade in the open position.

 From a safety standpoint, the blade locking in both directions has some merit, but I did not find that the saws that locked in the open only configuration were any less safe.
 In my reviews, none of those saws unintentionally opened from the closed position, even without a lock to keep it close.
 That’s not to say it’s impossible, but I didn’t find it to be a problem.